ChimaStan/historoi/README.md

 # historoi
-contains inference codes for historoi, training data used for historoi and tcga-tissue dataset
+Contains inference codes for historoi, training data used for historoi and tcga-tissue dataset.

 This repository provides inference code for histoROI model.